dr2lopez/qi-multiplane-arch/draft-lopez-qirg-qi-multiplane-arch.md

 Furthermore, we propose here a general network architecture trying to incorporate relevant trends such as cloud nativeness, the integration of zero-touch management, or the considerations about intent.
 With this in mind, in what follows a CLAS-based architecture frameworks for quantum communications networks is introduced, including the proposed strata and their main characteristics.

 ## Strata for Quantum Networks

 The CLAS architecture was initially conceived from the perspective of exploiting the advantages of network programmability in operational networks, complementing and going beyond the traditional layered structured of the original SDN proposal.
 Following the CLAS philosophy, as proposed in its recent update {{CLASEVO}} of decoupling services, additional functionality, and base connectivity, the architecture of a quantum network should be composed of:

 * A Service Stratum, dealing with the functionality related to the purpose of the quantum network, and aligned with SOP described for QKD networks above.
 At this moment, the most general service, beyond QKD key management, is obviously entanglement distribution in a general quantum network.
 Others can be considered, as time synchronization, identity assurance or sensing.
 The service stratum would consider the relevant service units (keys, shared states, identities, timelines...), deal with their appropriate forwarding and routing, and deliver these service units as requested by the user application functions.
+The concept of service unit becomes essential here, as the cornerstone for fundamental network characteristics (addressing, routing, information structuring...) and for the interface to the applications using the network.
+As the discussion on how to identify and relate keys in a wide-area QKD network is still alive, the need to identify how to “pack” qubits in a way useful for, say, distributed computations or teleportation coding, how to route these packs, and how to request and consume services based on them is crucial to define how a global quantum network should be built and operated.

 * A Quantum Forwarding Stratum, in charge of the direct application of quantum protocols and algorithms between the two endpoints of a quantum link, even when it is a multi-hop one, very much as the QFP we described as part of QKD deployments.

-(TBD: The term "Quantum Forwarding" seems to not gather full consensus.
-A proposal for a better term would be welcome!!)
+It is important to note that this stratum must be able to support the service units that constitute, but there is no need for a one-to-one mapping between those quantum forwarding units and the service units.
+As example, let us consider entanglement forwarding via swapping, which would likely occur on a pairwise basis at this stratum, but needs to be considered in a collective view to make sense to the applications interacting with the service stratum.

 * A Connectivity Stratum, taking care of providing the paths to support the quantum links used by the quantum forwarding and service strata.
 Typically, the connectivity stratum would be supported by OTN infrastructure, via fiber and/or open-space links, and would follow a common connectivity paradigm, specifically a circuit-based or packet-based one.
 While current quantum links deal with OTN infrastructure according to a  circuit-based paradigm, recent proposals are addressing the idea of "quantum packets" {{PSQN22}} and the connectivity stratum would have to deal, in general terms, with the classical headers of such packets.
+Furthermore, classical links are always required for supporting quantum links procedures, and by any kind of monitoring, control, and management connections.
+The provisioning of related quantum and classical links, and their consistent operation to meet service levels will be the main concern of this stratum.

 This architecture, following the CLAS proposal itself, is built under the assumption that planes within and across strata communicate through well-defined, open interfaces supporting programmability, as a generalization of the common SDN architecture that defines a controller as a mediator between application and network (forwarding) devices.
 It includes the archetypal case of a centralized controller, but is not limited to that particular realization.
 These broader implications of SDN principles are among the main motivation of the original CLAS proposal in {{CLASEVO}}, and it is the main reason for using it as the base for the framework proposed by ths document.
+The archetypal case of a centralized controller would be the most common deployment style, but the architecture is able to support more distributed approaches, in which each participating domain runs a specific instance of the different strata, providing collaboration by the exposure of tailored information to the other domains via border protocols, as proposed in {{ALTOQ24}}.
+Even configurations where a particular domain focuses on one or two of the strata, supporting the other strata being hosted in different domains is also conceivable.

 Based on the images used to illustrate the strata proposed in {{CLASEVO}} and {{RFC8597}}, the relationship among the strata described above would be as shown in the following diagram: